yli3/GetData_CourseProject/CodeBook.md

      freqBodyLinearAcceleration.Magnitude.mean

 denotes the frequency-domain value of the estimated mean linear acceleration triaxial signal magnitude.
 Because this is a linear rather than angular measurement, it comes from the embedded accelerometer signals.
-Because this is a linear acceleration measurement, it is in units of standard gravity units *g*.
+Because this is a linear acceleration measurement, it is in units of standard gravities *g*.

 ### List of measures